code-challenger/laravel-and-vuejs-GestionStagaire/commit.md

-unread component created on 2/17/2016
+post model and database set on 2/13/2016